← Back to ResourcesBreed Guides

 The short answer

 Once your Cavalier has a heart murmur, the day-to-day is mostly monitoring, not crisis.
-Pimobendan starts at Stage B2 (echo shows heart enlargement) — the EPIC trial showed this delays heart failure by ~15 months.
-Count sleeping respiratory rate daily — consistently >30 breaths/minute is a veterinary emergency.
-MVD cough is dry and honking; heart failure cough is wet and productive — the second is an ER visit.
-Stage C: prescription cardiac diet (sodium <0.30% dry matter), pimobendan + ACE inhibitor + furosemide.
+Pimobendan starts at Stage B2 (echocardiogram shows heart enlargement).
+The EPIC trial showed this delays heart failure by about 15 months.
+Count sleeping respiratory rate daily.
+Consistently over 30 breaths per minute is a veterinary emergency.
+MVD cough is dry and honking.
+Heart failure cough is wet and productive.
+The second is an ER visit.
+Stage C means prescription cardiac diet (sodium under 0.30% dry matter) plus pimobendan, an ACE inhibitor, and furosemide.
 Exercise is encouraged at every stage, just calibrated.
-End-of-life decisions usually come at Stage D when respiratory rate can't be controlled despite max meds — in-home euthanasia available in Calgary.
+End-of-life decisions usually come at Stage D when respiratory rate cannot be controlled despite max meds.
+In-home euthanasia is available in Calgary.

 Sleeping respiratory rate is the single most important MVD home-monitoring skill

 Wait until your Cavalier is fully asleep.
-Count chest rise + fall as one breath.
+Count chest rise plus fall as one breath.
 Count for 60 seconds.
-Normal is 10–25 breaths per minute.
+Normal is 10 to 25 breaths per minute.
 Consistently over 30 = veterinary emergency.
-Sleeping respiratory rate begins to climb 1–4 days BEFORE clinical signs of pulmonary edema.
-Catching it early means a same-day vet visit and an oral medication adjustment — not a 2am ER visit.
+Sleeping respiratory rate begins to climb 1 to 4 days BEFORE clinical signs of pulmonary edema (fluid in the lungs).
+Catching it early means a same-day vet visit and an oral medication adjustment, not a 2am ER visit.
 Use the Cardalis or Your Dog's Heart app, or just a notes file.
 Track daily once your Cavalier is in Stage B2 or higher.

 How fast does MVD progress once my Cavalier has a murmur?

-Variable — but slower than most owners fear.
-From first murmur (Stage B1) to onset of clinical symptoms (Stage C) typically averages 3–5 years.
-Some Cavaliers stay in Stage B for 5–8+ years.
+Variable, but slower than most owners fear.
+From first murmur (Stage B1) to onset of clinical symptoms (Stage C) typically averages 3 to 5 years.
+Some Cavaliers stay in Stage B for 5 to 8+ years.
 Roughly 10% of Cavaliers per year progress between stages once a murmur is detected.

 The single most important question is whether the heart is enlarged (Stage B2).
-Pimobendan started at Stage B2 has been shown in the EPIC trial to delay congestive heart failure by ~15 months on average.
+Pimobendan started at Stage B2 has been shown in the EPIC trial to delay congestive heart failure by about 15 months on average.

 Day-to-day reality for most early-stage Cavaliers is monitoring, not crisis.
-Annual cardiology echo (board-certified cardiologist, DACVIM-Cardiology) is the right cadence at Stage B1; every 6 months once Stage B2 is confirmed.
+Annual cardiology echocardiogram by a board-certified cardiologist (DACVIM-Cardiology, the veterinary internal medicine specialty board for cardiology) is the right cadence at Stage B1.
+Move to every 6 months once Stage B2 is confirmed.

-Calgary specialty cardiology echo: $400–$700 at Western Veterinary Specialist Centre or VCA Canada West.
+Calgary specialty cardiology echo runs $400 to $700 at Western Veterinary Specialist Centre or VCA Canada West.

 When does my Cavalier need pimobendan (Vetmedin)?

-At Stage B2 — when the echocardiogram shows heart enlargement, even if your dog has zero symptoms.
-The EPIC trial (2016) was the landmark Cavalier study: dogs started on pimobendan at Stage B2 lived ~15 months longer before reaching congestive heart failure compared to dogs not started until Stage C.
+At Stage B2, when the echocardiogram shows heart enlargement.
+This applies even if your dog has zero symptoms.
+The EPIC trial (2016) was the landmark Cavalier study.
+Dogs started on pimobendan at Stage B2 lived about 15 months longer before reaching congestive heart failure compared to dogs not started until Stage C.

 Pimobendan does NOT reverse MVD, does NOT cure it, and is NOT useful at Stage B1 (murmur without enlargement).
-It is a positive inotrope + vasodilator that helps the heart pump more efficiently.
+It is a positive inotrope (boosts heart muscle contraction) and vasodilator (widens blood vessels) that helps the heart pump more efficiently.

-Calgary cost: pimobendan (Vetmedin) typically $30–$80/month at Cavalier dosing (0.25–0.3 mg/kg twice daily).
-Generic pimobendan is now available and is dramatically cheaper than brand Vetmedin — ask your vet.
+Calgary cost: pimobendan (Vetmedin) typically $30 to $80/month at Cavalier dosing (0.25 to 0.3 mg/kg twice daily).
+Generic pimobendan is now available and dramatically cheaper than brand Vetmedin.
+Ask your vet.

-The trigger for starting pimobendan is the echocardiogram showing left atrial enlargement (LA:Ao ≥1.6) AND left ventricular enlargement (LVIDDN ≥1.7) — not auscultation alone.
+The trigger for starting pimobendan is the echocardiogram showing left atrial enlargement (LA:Ao ≥1.6) AND left ventricular enlargement (LVIDDN ≥1.7), not auscultation (listening with a stethoscope) alone.
 If your vet wants to start pimobendan based only on murmur grade without an echo, ask for a cardiology referral first.

 What does Stage B vs Stage C vs Stage D look like in real life?